 A Windows server that hosts the IaaS SQL database must meet certain requirements.

 Your SQL Server can reside on one of your IaaS Windows servers, or on a separate host.
-When hosted together with IaaS components, the requirements are in addition to those for all IaaS Windows servers.
+When hosted together with IaaS components, these requirements are in addition to those for all IaaS Windows servers.

 When hosted together with IaaS components, configure Java.